blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 ${solution_name} inspects Docker images to discover packages (components).
-It utilizes the appropriate Linux package manager to provide a list of the installed (by the package manager) packages, and creates a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
+It utilizes the appropriate Linux package manager to provide a list of the packages installed by the package manager, and creates a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
 Because it relies on the Linux package manager as its source, the discovered packages are limited to those installed and managed using the Linux package manager.

-${solution_name} can inspect Linux Docker images that use dpkg, rpm, or apk package manager formats.
+${solution_name} can inspect Linux Docker images that use DPKG, RPM, or APK package manager formats.

-After running the ${solution_name} on an image, navigate to Black Duck to view the Bill of Materials (BOM) created by
+After running the ${solution_name} on an image, navigate to Black Duck to view the BOM created by
 ${solution_name}.

 ### Modes of operation

 ${solution_name} has two modes:

-* Host mode, for running on a Linux machine (or VM) where ${solution_name} can perform Docker operations via a Docker engine
+* Host mode, for running on a Linux machine/Linux virtual machine (VM) where ${solution_name} can perform Docker operations using a Docker engine.
-* Container mode, for running in a container (started by Docker, Kubernetes, OpenShift, etc.)
+* Container mode, for running in a container, started by Docker, Kubernetes, OpenShift, and others.

 #### Host mode

-Host mode (the default mode) is for Linux machines (and VMs) where ${solution_name} can perform Docker operations via a Docker engine.
+Host mode (default) is for Linux machines/VMs where ${solution_name} can perform Docker operations using a Docker engine.

 In host mode, ${solution_name} is a utility that automates the process of using Black Duck to discover security, license, and operational risks associated with Linux-based Docker images.
 It discovers components using the target Docker image's package manager; therefore, the results